GDSC-OregonState/DamStudy-Frontend/README.md

    ```sh
     npm install
    ```
-3. Create a `.env.local` file in the root directory and add the following environment variables
+3. Create a `.env.local` file in the root directory and add the following environment variable
    ```sh
     GOOGLE_MAPS_API_KEY=
    ```